The Destruction of Namenlos

 Stasi mugshot of an East German punk youth

 In order for an environment to provide fertile ground for a coherent punk scene, typically there must be factors at play politically, artistically, and socially which create a shared sense of purpose and help channel vague notions of rebellion and Antiestablishmentarianism into something concrete.
 No two sets of conditions are ever identical, and therefore it is only logical that punk, as a growing and changing artistic entity has never comfortably fit within the convenient labels ascribed to it.
 Much in this way, punk in the free world has the liberty of differentiating its various sub-movements by allowing their respective proponents to express individualized opinions and political stances or lack thereof.
 Off the top of your head you can likely envision many sub genre splits on account of a group splintering to pursue one pertinent issue or another; Artistically-motivated punk which sought to make more of an ideological statement as opposed to an overtly political one, afro-punk which sought to focus upon achieving basic human rights and recognition of what the black community has done for punk scenes, feminist riotgrrrl and lesbian queercore, streetpunk and that upheld working-class solidarity- and those aforementioned vague groupings form a glaringly incomplete list that only serves to gloss over a few common political denominations- the point being that bands throughout history have been capable of placing themselves on Jon Savage’s artistic anarchist vs social realism spectrum.
 Regardless of these groups' political identities, punk still faced opposition by the establishment in all of its manifestations.
-It was challenged, in some way or another, by mainstream media, policing tactics, the school system, and by our cultural obsession with cultivating certain conventionally desirable lifestyles and aesthetics- But yet, at the end of the day citizens of democratic nations such as England and The United States continue to be protected under the banner of free speech.
-They may have been bombarded with hatred for the manner in which they chose to express themselves, but dissent has always been an integral part of any self-identifying punk movement- And that legal freedom to be politically critical is fortunately assured both within art, and within life in free nations.
-However, in a totalitarian world that wasn’t remotely the case.
+It was challenged, in some way or another, by mainstream media, policing tactics, the school system, and by our cultural obsession with cultivating certain conventionally desirable lifestyles and aesthetics- But yet, at the end of the day citizens of "democratic" nations such as England and The United States continue to be- at least occasionally- protected under the banner of free speech when they express dissenting views.
+They may have been bombarded with hatred for the manner in which they chose to express themselves, but dissent has always been an integral part of any self-identifying punk movement- And that legal freedom to be politically critical is sometimes extended both within art, and within life in many wealthy western imperialist nations.
+However, in a totalitarian world of tyranny that wasn’t remotely the case.

 Our Story begins roughly forty years ago within East Germany’s police state.
 The self-described German Democratic Republic’s Ministry For State Security terrorized those considered unruly people from all walks of life into submission, educating them with military involvement in schools, and placing them on career paths based upon their efficiency and loyalty to the state.
 The DDR would be the first to tell you their unemployment rate was nearly zero, but this was due to the fact that anyone who dared not report to their state mandated jobs could be arrested for Asoziales Verhalten; Being a leech who made good citizens work harder to compensate for their laziness.
 Any given social circle that consisted of citizens who could be defined as marginally politically abnormal could be rife with Stasi informants, family and friends who could potentially report your illegal actions to the government in order to save their own skin.
 Perhaps as if you posed little threat to the government you could get by if you did as was asked of you- if you were not habitually criticizing your government, or if you were too fearful to do so, you would not be the subject of too much scrutiny.
 But as Abbie Hoffman once said: “You measure a democracy by the freedom it gives its dissidents, not the freedom it gives its assimilated conformists.”
 Erich Honecker’s government reacted in a cruel and often proactive manner towards young dissidents, punks, peaceniks, environmentalists, anarchists, and all persons perceived to be enemies of the state.
 They were to immediately cease and desist, lest they have their rebellious spirit broken and the proper state mandated spirit implemented.
 If you continued provoking, pushing, and placing pressure upon the societal breaking points that became increasingly evident in the years prior to the fall of the wall, you could be surveilled by listening devices and cameras which monitored your every move in an Orwellian fashion- and you would likely be spied upon by those whom you loved and trusted.
 If that didn't seem too much of a burden and you carried on you were to expect frequent police harassment, paired with possible beatings and jail time.